Parenthetical vs Narrative Citations in APA: Side-by-Side Guide

 What is a parenthetical citation?

-A parenthetical citation keeps the author and year inside parentheses at the end of the sentence.
-It is useful when the source supports your point but the author name is not the focus of the sentence itself.
+A parenthetical citation keeps the author and year inside parentheses, usually at the end of the sentence.

 What is a narrative citation?

-A narrative citation places the author directly in the sentence, with the year following in parentheses.
-Use this pattern when you want to emphasize the researchers, institution, or argument source.
+A narrative citation places the author directly in the sentence and keeps the year in parentheses after the name.

 The key difference: & versus and

-This is the switch most writers miss.
 Use an ampersand in parenthetical citations and the word and in narrative prose.
-The same distinction appears when you cite a group author instead of individual names.

 | Case | Parenthetical | Narrative | Rule |